Director, partner strategy

-With more than a decade with The Broad Center, Rachael Shrout brings with a wealth of experience as deputy director of organizational impact and strategy.
-Most recently, Rachael led engagement strategies for TBC’s network of more than 500 school leaders.
+With more than a decade with The Broad Center, Rachael Shrout brings a wealth of experience to her role as director of organizational impact and strategy.
+Previously, Rachael led engagement strategies for The Broad Center’s alumni network.
 She currently explores how the Center can support partner school systems in new ways beyond supporting individual network members.

-Rachael’s mother, a high school English teacher, inspired her to work in public education, leading her to choose TBC where she works with school systems across the country.
+Rachael’s mother, a high school English teacher, inspired her to work in public education, leading her to choose The Broad Center where she works with school systems across the country.

 At The Broad Center, Rachael has done everything from producing recruitment videos for The Broad Superintendents Academy to creating an online job board to leading a research and analysis project with school districts.